The Node Editor

 Node Presets

 Especially when configuring Redshift Materials, you will notice that identical Nodes are used again and again, but with customized settings.
-For example, consider the Pyro Volume Node, which controls the display of flames, explosions, or smoke.
-If you have found settings there that you like, e.g. for displaying a candle flame, simply use the Preset menu in the upper right corner of the Attribute Manager to have a new preset saved there.
+Think of the Pyro Volume Node, for example, which controls the display of flames, explosions or smoke.
+If you have found settings there that you like, e.g., for displaying a candle flame, simply use the Preset menu in the upper right corner of the Attribute Manager to have a new preset saved there.
 Note that this menu is not available in the Attribute Manager of the Node Editor, but only in the Attribute Manager of the Cinema 4D layout.

 The following options are available in the menu: